nvietto/blog/content/project/publications/index.md

 ---

 Below, you'll find a list of my publications.
-While it's on my to do list to make them accessible on an open-access platform, please don't hesitate to reach out if you encounter a paywall and require a copy.
+It's on my to do list to make these accessible on an open-access platform, please don't hesitate to reach out if you encounter a paywall and require a copy.
 I'm happy to help.

 ## Biopsychosocial Criminology